 In terms of imagery, there is not much that one can say about it.
 William Shakespeare’s sonnets thrive on simplicity of imagery, at a polar opposite to his plays, whose imagery can sometimes be packed with meaning.
 Here, in this particular sonnet, the feeling of summer is evoked through references to the ‘darling buds‘ of May, and through the description of the sun as golden-complexioned.
 It is almost ironic that we are not given a description of the lover in particular.
 In fact, scholars have argued that, as a love poem, the vagueness of the beloved’s description leads them to believe that it is not a love poem written to a person, but a love poem about itself; a love poem about love poetry, which shall live on with the excuse of being a love poem.
 The final two lines seem to corroborate this view, as it moves away from the description of the lover to point out the longevity of his own poem.
 As long as men can read and breathe, his poem shall live on, and his lover, too, will live on, because he is the subject of this poem.

 William Shakespeare was born in 1564 in Stratford-Upon-Avon to an alderman and glover.
 He is widely regarded as the greatest English writer of all time, and wrote 154 sonnets, two long narrative poems, and 38 plays, though recently another play has been found and attributed to William Shakespeare.
 Although much is known about his life, scholars are still uncertain as to whether or not Shakespeare actually authored his works, and convincing arguments exist on both sides.

-He died on his 52nd birthday, after signing a will which declared that he was in ‘perfect health’.
-Theories about his death include that he drank too much at a meeting with Ben Jonson, and Drayton, contemporaries of his, contracted a fever, and died.
+He died on his 52nd birthday, after signing a will that declared that he was in ‘perfect health’.
+Theories about his death include that he drank too much at a meeting with Ben Jonson, and Drayton, contemporaries of his, contracted a fever and died.